 b.
 Offerings may be provided on or off campus, and the University may contract with outside agencies to provide additional workshops as well.
 The fee to participants or their departments, if any, will be indicated when the offerings are announced.

 c.
-Staff who participate in work-related offerings are considered to be in a work status during such participation and are not required to make up time.
+Staff who participate in work-related offerings are considered to be in work status during such participation and are not required to make up time.
 Obtaining departmental approval to attend Learning and Development offerings may be required by individual units at their discretion.

 26.3 ATTENDANCE AT NON-CREDIT CONFERENCES, SHORT COURSES, AND WORKSHOPS THAT ARE NOT WORK RELATED.